stefanprodan/kustomizer/docs/index.md

 - Allows `kustomization.yaml` to load files from outside their root directory.
 - Disallows the usage of Kustomize exec and container-based plugins.
 - Extra patches can be specified with `kustomizer build -k ./overlay --patch ./patch1.yaml --patch ./patch2.yaml`.

-### vs flux

-Kustomizer is akin to Flux's [kustomize-controller](https://github.com/fluxcd/kustomize-controller), and it shares the same reconcile engine that leverages Kubernetes server-side apply.

-Kustomizer can be used as intermediary step when migrating from CI driven deployments to [Flux](https://fluxcd.io/) and GitOps.
-If you're running `kubectl apply` in your CI pipelines, replacing kubectl with kustomizer, would smooth the transition to a continuous delivery system powered by Flux.

-At times, Kustomizer servers as a testing bench for experimental features that are proposed to the Flux community.
-For example, Kustomizer is the project where features like staged-apply, garbage collection and diffing where first introduced.

 ## License